grog-stack/grog-lang/README.md

 #### Number

-There's one one numeric type.
+There's one numeric type.
 All numbers are expressed in base 10.

 #### Text